-Performance RAG Amber Finance RAG Amber Children in Care: The sharpened partnership focus on intervention to prevent children entering care and the strengthened decision-making systems have enabled more children to remain within their family and fewer children need to enter our care More children are being safely returned home to their families, or finding alternative The sharpened partnership focus on intervention to prevent children entering care and the strengthened decision-making systems have enabled more children to remain within their family and fewer children need Performance permanency; and through earlier intervention, we are reducing the need for children to enter care Foster carers: Through our fostering friendly campaign with schools and businesses, and raising awareness, we have significantly increased the numbers of foster carer enquiries leading to assessment, with projections to increase further over 2025/26, enabling children to live in their local families, attend their local schools an improve outcomes for children.
-Stability: To enable children to feel safe and establish meaningful relationships, there has been a focus on ensurin that children are appropriately long-term matched to their carers.
-The number of children matched to the foster carers has increased substantially and there is clear regular oversight of these children to ensure the all children have a clear plan where they feel stable, safe, and supported.
-This is overseen by regular management oversight of matching Care Leavers: A comprehensive programme of work has been completed in relation to the support older young people receive in their accommodation.
-This includes the quality and availability of the accommodation so that expoung person has a suitable place to live that meets their needs.
-Following the Council adopting Protected Characteristics for Care leavers there has been an increased for on providing employability options for care experienced people.
-This includes the development of the Not East Lincolnshire Care Leavers Employability Strategy that was formally launched at a partnership event Achievements:
+Performan ce RAG Amber Finance RAG Amber Achievements: decision-making to enter our carpermanency; a Foster carers: Through our for significantly in increase further improve outcon Stability: To enable chill that children a d partnership focus on intervency systems have enabled moure More children are being sand through earlier intervention estering friendly campaign with creased the numbers of foster over 2025/26, enabling children to feel safe and establisme appropriately long-term manners. afely returned home to their famon, we are reducing the need for the schools and businesses, and recare enquiries leading to assed the to live in their local families on meaningful relationships, there atched to their carers.
+The numer of the second seco r family and fewer children needing ilies, or finding alternative children to enter care raising awareness, we have all children have a clear plan where they feel stable, safe, and supported.
+This is overseen by regular management oversight of matching

-April 2025
+Care Leavers:

+A comprehensive programme of work has been completed in relation to the support older young people receive in their accommodation.
+This includes the quality and availability of the accommodation so that each young person has a suitable place to live that meets their needs.

+Following the Council adopting Protected Characteristics for Care leavers there has been an increased focus on providing employability options for care experienced people.
+This includes the development of the North East Lincolnshire Care Leavers Employability Strategy that was formally launched at a partnership event in April 2025